Up to WM Report

 [Wikipedia]

-2.2 20010627 20100718 Eric Boucher Free to use, but not GPL.
-He supplies only binaries.
+2.2 20010627 20230522 Eric Boucher Free to use, but not GPL.
+He supplies only binaries that are now more than fifteen years old.
 Mash-up of Mac OS 8/9, GNOME, and OPENSTEP?
 Shaped windows.
-Version number and date is for Intel/RH 7.1 binary, there's a 2004 binary for Solaris.
-New domain 200808, but no other activities?
+Version number and date is for Intel/RH 7.1 binary.
+Website straight outta 2001.

 BadWM [homepage]